TargetWoman - Portal for Women

 Premature Menopause

 While menopause heralds the gradual cessation of the menstrual cycle, in premature menopause this process is escalated.
 Instead of gradual menopausal changes that can take few years to occur, changes can happen quite dramatically, seemingly overnight.
-Very simply, if a woman gets her menopause after forty years of age, then it is called natural menopause.
+Very simply, if a woman enters menopause after forty years of age, then it is called natural menopause.
 When it comes early, it is called premature menopause.
 While menopause happens after forty years of age, in some women it may even occur at sixty.

 Menopause is a loss of naturally occurring hormones.
 It is the cessation of egg production and end of periods.
 Women who enter menopause are no longer able to get pregnant.
 Degeneration of ovaries prematurely is the first sign of menopause.
 Many invasive surgeries can also contribute to early menopause.